0xCurvy/curvy-docs/docs/how-privacy-works-in-curvy.md

 - You use your private view key to detect the transaction by matching the view tag
 - You use your private spend key to unlock and access the funds

 Even though the stealth address is visible on-chain, only you can recognize and spend from it.
-Observers can’t connect it to your Curvy ID or wallet, unless you reuse addresses or leak patterns through your behavior.
+Observers can’t connect it to your Curvy ID or wallet, unless you reuse addresses or [leak patterns](./best-practices-for-maximum-pivacy.html#best-practices-for-maximum-privacy) through your behavior.

-If you’re curious about the technical deep dive, check out the full protocol breakdown
+If you’re curious about the technical deep dive, check out the [full protocol breakdown](./technical-documentation.html).

 ## What Makes This Special?